 One of the few downsides to the strategies in this article is that a successful combination of scarcity and hype attracts bots and resellers.
 Where supply and demand are mismatched, people will seek ways to exploit that mismatch and profit off your success.

-Bot traffic more than doubled YoY in 2021, rising by 106%.
+Bot traffic spiked 50% during Cyber Week in 2022.
 And bots and resellers specifically target sales that combine scarcity and hype—in one limited-edition sneaker release, 71.6% of all traffic was found to be bots.

 But why does this matter?
 After all, a sale’s a sale right?